I am a long-term Florida resident with many years of gardening experience.

 If you have despaired of finding plants that will actually grow in south Florida, then please allow me to recommend a few I have found that work well in a sun-soaked flowerbed.
 All of these plants have the added advantage of needing only very basic care, so you don't have to worry if you cannot tend to them for a few days.
 As long as you give them a good start by ameliorating the soil and mulching the bed to lock in moisture/block the weeds, they should reward you with a lovely flower garden all summer long.

 Lilyturf/lilygrass (Liriope muscari) is a native of East Asia.
 This hardy perennial is great for bordering your flowerbed, as it is low-growing.
 It does well in spots where many other plants simply will not grow.
 I have had it thrive in both full sun and part shade.
 It seems to tolerate moderate drought fairly well, though it will start getting a few yellow leaves if it is chronically under-watered.
 It needs a good trim at least once a year in the springtime to keep it from looking overgrown and unkempt.

 Pentas (Pentas lanceolata) is a perennial whose native home is Africa and the Arabian Peninsula.
 Pentas are a favorite of mine, as they produce clumps of lovely little flowers all summer long.
 These flowers, which can commonly be found in white, pink, crimson, and lavender, often attract butterflies.
-While the dwarf varieties seldom need a trimming to keep them under control, the normal type occasionally need to be cut back to prevent them from becoming gangly in appearance.
+While the dwarf varieties seldom need trimming to keep them under control, the normal type occasionally needs to be cut back to prevent them from becoming gangly in appearance.
 Pentas, while tolerant of heat and drought, prefer to be watered well at least once a week if there is no rain.
-Fertilizing now and then helps keep them healthy-looking.
+Fertilizing now and then helps keep them looking healthy.

 3. African Bush Daisy